Thinkofname/thinkofname.github.io/_posts/2017-12-29-december-change-log.md

 Rooms now can have detailed tooltips.
 Currently only used for the registration office to display the number of staff but can be used for anything.
-The idea for this is to allow rooms to display the current state of the room and any issues if any so that the player can react to them.
+The idea for this is to allow rooms to display the current state of the room and any issues so that the player can react to them.

 ### Main menu building improved